Inheritance Rights

 Children’s Right to Inherit

-By and large, children do not have a right of inheriting anything from their parents.
-In certain limited cases, nevertheless, children may be allowed to claim a portion of a deceased parent’s property.
-For instance, Florida statutes forbids the matriarch/ patriarch of a family from leaving their residence to anyone aside from a spouse or minor child if either is still living.
-Many states do have statutes for safeguarding against an unintentional disinheritance.
-These statutes usually start when a child is born following the parent making a will that is going to leave property to brothers and/ or sisters, and the parent fails to revise the will to include that child.
-The law assumes that the parent did not plan to exclude the newest child, but just did not get around to rewriting their will.
-In that situation, the excluded child could have a right to a considerable portion of the parent’s assets.
-In many states, these statutes apply not just to children, but additionally to any grandchildren of a child that has passed away.
-When you choose to disinherit a child, or the son or daughter of a deceased child, your will must undoubtedly affirm your intention.
-Also, when you have another child following you creating your will, don’t forget to create a new one.
+In general, children do not have an inherent right to inherit from their parents.
+However, some limited cases allow children to claim a portion of a deceased parent’s property.
+For example, Florida law prohibits parents from leaving their residence to anyone other than a surviving spouse or minor child.
+Many states have statutes to prevent unintentional disinheritance, especially when a child is born after a parent makes a will but fails to update it to include the new child.
+In such cases, the excluded child may have a claim to a significant portion of the parent’s assets.
+These statutes often apply to grandchildren of a deceased child as well.
+If you choose to disinherit a child or the child of a deceased child, your will must clearly state your intention.
+Additionally, if you have more children after creating your will, remember to update it.

 Source: